 This fellowship provides a unique opportunity to combine research, theory, and practice.
-It is available to current second-year, third-year, and fourth-year (BA/BFA only) students at Eugene Lang College with a strong academic record in the social sciences.
+It is available to current second-year, third-year, and fourth-year (BA/BFA only) students at Lang with a strong academic record in the social sciences.
 The fellowship requires the ability to work independently over the summer and throughout the fall semester.
 It provides a rare chance for students to develop their research and writing skills through individual mentoring and feedback on their work.

 The fellowship has three components:

-Students must also participate in a half-day orientation session in spring 2018 as well as various training sessions related to research methods.
-Fellows receive a $2,000 stipend from The New School for the summer internship.
+Students must also participate in a half-day orientation session in spring 2019 as well as various training sessions related to research methods.
+Fellows receive a $2,250 stipend from The New School for the summer internship.

-To apply: Check back in the fall for the application deadline.
+Deadline: January 4, 2019To apply: Complete the online application.
 Applicants must submit their résumé with relevant experience, a cover letter, and a writing sample and must indicate at least two preferred internship sites.
 Students will be notified in February if they have been selected for an interview.

-Summer 2018 internship sites:
+Summer 2019 internship sites: